ryanashita/ryanashita/README.md

 ## Projects

-Compiler for custom DSL running on NVIDIA GPU (repo currently called Yanashita-tutorials)
+Compiler for custom DSL to execute kernels on NVIDIA GPU (repo currently called Yanashita-tutorials)

 Lambda Calculus Solver in F#